PRASUN-SITAULA/readmeGenerator/README.md

 npm install
 ```
 ### Configuration
-- Obtain your OpenAI API key: Visit OpenAI to get your API key.
+- **Obtain your OpenAI API key**: Visit OpenAI to get your API key.

 - Create a .env file in the root directory of the project and add the following:
 ```bash